How To Use Mica Powders In Epoxy Resin

 Make your planters sparkle by incorporating mica powder into your resin.
 The shimmering effect can make your planters stand out as decorative elements in your home or garden.

-River tables are a popular and visually stunning form of furniture made from epoxy resin and wood.
-These tables typically feature a river-like channel filled with resin that runs through the center of the table.
-This creates a striking and unique design.
+River tables are a popular type of furniture made from epoxy resin and wood.
+These tables typically have a river-like channel filled with resin that runs through the center of the table.

 Mica powder can also be used for acrylic and watercolor paintings, polymer clay, candles, soap, and even nail art.